rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 Currently, lowering creates exactly one capture expression for each used binding, which borrows or moves the value in its entirety.
-This RFC proposes that lowering should instead create the minimal capture, where each expression is as specific as possible.
+This RFC proposes that lowering should instead create the minimal capture, where each expression is as precise as possible.

-This minimal set of capture expressions *might* be created by starting with the existing capture set (one maximal expression per binding) and then iterativly modifying and splitting the expressions by adding additional dereferences and path components.
+This minimal set of capture expressions *might* be created through a sort of iterative refinement.
+We would start out capturing all of the local variables.
+Then, each path would be made more precise by adding additional dereferences and path components depending on which paths are used and how.
+References to structs would be made more precise by reborrowing fields and owned structs would be made more precise by moving fields.

-A capture expression is minimal if it produces a value that is used by the closure in its entirety (e.g. is a primitive, is passed outside the closure, etc.) or if making the expression more specific would require one the following.
+A capture expression is minimal if it produces a value that is used by the closure in its entirety (e.g. is a primitive, is passed outside the closure, etc.) or if making the expression more precise would require one the following.

 - a call to an impure function
 - an illegal move (for example, out of a `Drop` type)